thedaviddias/bfdes.in/README.md

 - A single file of server-side code

 Run the server-side code using Node.js, and optionally configure a webserver to serve assets under /static.

+### Container

+Running `docker build .` builds a container image that wraps application code.

+GitHub Actions will also build an image for every release and code push to master.